PieterPenninckx/rsynth/README.md

   * [rust-vst](https://github.com/RustAudio/vst-rs)
   * [Jack](https://crates.io/crates/jack)
   * offline audio rendering (from/to `.wav` and `.mid` files)
-* Middleware components that you can put between your code and the abstraction layer to provide various functionalities:
+* Structs that provide various functionalities:
   * polyphony
   * ...

+It has the following features
+* Duplex audio input and output
+* Midi input and output
+* Basic meta-data

 # Documentation